Versatility of the Plantrose Technology

 Unlocking the building blocks that reside in all of those plants that grow all over the world, season after season, to meet the needs and demands of today’s consumers and industries.

-Our scientists and engineers have developed Plantrose with the ability to fine tune the process in order to create the product of choice from an array of potential products from nature’s building blocks in the plant matter.
-Our current focus is on making the cellulose particles for our ingredient products.
-But the process can also unlock fiber, oligomers, sugars, lignin, and other naturally occurring substances in the plant or that can be derived therefrom.
+Our scientists and engineers have developed Plantrose with the ability to fine tune the process in order to create the product of choice from an array of potential products from nature’s building blocks in plant matter (also called biomass).
+Our current focus is on making natural polyols and highly functional and cellulose particles for an array of applications in the chemical, construction materials, and energy industries.
+But the process can also unlock fiber, oligomers, sugars, and other naturally occurring substances in the plant or that can be derived therefrom.